1. Home

 • Visit LSAC's website to register with the LSDAS service and to read up on the LSAT, admissions procedure, and law schools.

-• Begin looking at law schools, keeping in mind these 10 criteria for choosing a law school.
+• Begin looking at law schools, keeping in mind your criteria for choosing a law school.
+Thoroughly research all the schools you are applying to so that you’ll be happy going to any of them.

 • Secure summer employment in the legal field if you haven't already.